 Recap: What is a Cell in Google Sheets?

 In summary, a cell in Google Sheets is a single unit of data storage and manipulation that can contain different types of data, including numbers, text, formulas, functions, dates, and boolean values.
 Cells can be formatted in various ways and manipulated using basic arithmetic operations, copying, pasting, cutting, and filling.
 Cell references are used in formulas to perform calculations and manipulate data, and can be either relative or absolute.
-(See Also: How To Get Day From Date In Google Sheets)
+(See Also: How Do I Lock Cells On Google Sheets)

 Remember, understanding cells and their references is essential for creating effective and efficient spreadsheets in Google Sheets.